 Gather information and keep records.
 When you apply for licensure, you will need to have proof of your coursework and clinical expertise.
 This requirement will be easier to meet if you start keeping records early.
 Take note of how many clients you see and the different types of problems you have treated them for.
 For each course you take in your doctoral program, make a photocopy or take a screenshot of the course description from the academic catalog.
 Most state boards will want proof of your coursework.
 It might even be a good idea to make notes on which academic textbooks – and their authors – you used in your coursework.
 Keep a list of all the faculty you work with, including their professional titles.

 Bank your credentials.
 The American Psychological Association recommends “banking” your credentials – recording information about your doctorate degree program, internships and post-doctoral experiences through a third-party organization.
 Banking your credentials will not only help you keep your information organized, but it will also help you verify your education and training experiences later in your career.
 This can be helpful if you are moving states and need to expedite licensure mobility.
 It can also help a potential employer more quickly verify your qualifications, and it can help streamline certification processes with certain healthcare organizations.
-Credentials banks will also let you store things such as transcripts, syllabi, exam scores and other information that can help you as you work toward licensure.
+Credentials banks will also typically let you store things such as transcripts, syllabi, exam scores and other information that can help you as you work toward licensure.
 The APA recommends either the National Register of Health Service Psychologists or the ASPPB’s Credentials Bank.

 Prepare for examinations.
 Most state licensing boards require all applicants to pass the national Examination for Professional Practice in Psychology, a multiple-choice test consisting of 225 questions covering eight content areas of psychology.
 Most states require candidates to pass other tests as well, including oral exams, jurisprudence exams or ethics exams.
 For example, applicants for licensure in the state of California must pass the California Psychology Laws and Ethics Examination (CPLEE) in order to qualify for licensure.
 Look up your state’s requirements, and begin preparing as soon as possible.